ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 - receive appropriate induction and training covering the use of MoJ ICT equipment;
 - are aware of the ICT Security Policy and adhere to it;
 - have access to user guides for the computer systems and applications they use;
-- have access to a copy of the ICT Security Guide and any other ICT security guides relevant to their work. (any consultants, contractors or agency staff that use their own computer equipment or equipment provided by their parent company must be made aware of and given access to the policy in the Remote Working and Mobile Computing Security Guide); and
+- have access to a copy of the ICT Security Guide and any other ICT security guides relevant to their work. (any consultants, contractors or agency staff that use their own computer equipment or equipment provided by their parent company must be made aware of and given access to the policy in the [Remote Working and Mobile Computing Security Guide][remote]); and
 - are provided with the resources needed for ICT security within their business area.

 When a member of staff is known to be leaving, line managers have specific responsibilities.
 The manager is responsible for ensuring:

-- the Leaver's checklist [LINK7] is completed and actioned;
+- the [Leaver's checklist][lc] is completed and actioned;
 - access to ICT-based systems is removed; and
 - the appropriate handover of electronic data such as emails and MS Office files that may be required for business continuity – such data should be saved in an accessible location such as a shared drive so that information can be accessed when required.